Mancini hits 2 of Orioles' 5 HRs in 12-5 win over Red Sox (Apr 12, 2017) | FOX Sports

 The 2016 All-Star seemed set up for a similar performance, facing an Orioles lineup that had been outscored 15-4 in two straight losses after starting the season with four consecutive wins.

-Instead, Baltimore’s hitters jumped on him early in the count, hitting balls hard and into the gaps when they weren’t going out of Fenway Park.
+Instead, Baltimore’s hitters jumped on him early in the count, hitting balls hard and into the gaps when they weren’t going out of the ballpark.

+Davis, who also had three hits, an RBI and scored two runs, said he likes the way his team is playing right now.

+”It’s obviously still early, but every year you want to get off to a good start,” he said. ”I’m excited not only with where I’m at, but where the team is at.”

 TRAINER’S ROOM